 -Feel good about your footprint.
 Only about 10% of the world’s fossil fuel supply for food production goes to producing food.
 The other 90% goes towards packaging, transportation, and marketing.
 The average distance conventional food travels to your table is 1500 miles.
 Our food travels on average 15 miles.
 We take measures to offset our fossil fuel use by buying materials as locally as possible, utilizing biodiesel in our tractor, and doing much of our work by hand.

 -Have fun!
-Visit our farmers market festivities, CSA potlucks, stop by the farm, let your kids feed the chickens.
+Visit our farmers market festivities, CSA potlucks, bonfires, stop by the farm, let your kids run around.
 Enjoy farm time!

 -Meet new people.
 Our market-style distribution encourages conversation and develops community with other like-minded people.